Andgit33/PetProject/QUICKSTART.md

 - View results with visual score breakdowns (charts, gauges, progress bars)
 - See interactive maps for each destination
 - Filter by country, budget level, and best season
-- Share or download results
+- Download results as text file
 - See detailed destination information with full metadata
+- **Note:** On first run, the index will build automatically (you'll see a progress message)

 ### Using the CLI